 Violence is against your human rights.
-You are entitled to a life free of violence, and Apna Haq can help you achieve that.
+You are entitled to a life free of violence, and we can help you achieve that.
 We support women and girls experiencing any type of violence mentioned on our What is violence? page.

 We understand your needs

-Sharing your situation with other people is scary, but Apna Haq’s staff are kind, caring and supportive women who understand your needs.
+Sharing your situation with other people can be worrying, but Apna Haq’s staff are kind, caring and supportive women who understand your needs.
 You can contact us for one-off advice, or access more long-term support.
 If you need an interpreter – we’ll provide one.
-If your situation is specific to your religion/culture/community – we have the knowledge to make our support tailored to your situation.
+If your situation is specific to your religion, culture or community – we have the knowledge to make our support tailored to your situation.

 We will help you be safe